Cichlid Tank Basics

 - Backup plan for aggression or overpopulation

 A well-planned cichlid tank can be one of the most engaging displays in the hobby.
 The secret is treating them as territorial, intelligent fish rather than colorful community additions.
-Choose your path deliberately, give them enough space and structure, and maintain strong water quality.
+Match your water chemistry to your chosen region, choose your path deliberately, give them enough space and structure, and maintain strong water quality.
 When done right, you’ll enjoy years of fascinating behavior instead of constant drama.

 Keep moving from reading to action.